mikra01/timerpool/README.md

 #### installation
 nimble install timerpool

-At the moment only tested on the windows10 platform and gcc. unfortunately not working actually with vcc (different api and some intrinsics missing)
+At the moment only tested on the windows10 platform with gcc/vcc (x64).

 Comments, bug reports and PR´s always welcome.